Using Your Mind Muscle Connection to Build Muscle

 Zoning-In on Your Targeted Muscle

 You have to know and understand what you are doing in the gym when you are lifting.
 If not, your training session could be below par.
 One area people need to understand is the primary and secondary movers.
 The primary mover is the muscle that is recruited the most during the lift.
-The secondary mover is the muscle group, or groups, that is sharing the load with the primary mover.
+The secondary mover is the muscle group or groups that is sharing the load with the primary mover.
 The bench press targets the chest.
 The pectoralis major is the primary mover and the deltoids and triceps are the secondary movers.

 Now, there are muscles that are difficult to train for the newbie since they can’t really feel the muscles or know how to tune-in to feel them.
-As a personal trainer, these are the people that will have trouble with on certain exercises when trying to isolate certain muscle groups.
+As a personal trainer, these are the people that will have trouble with certain exercises when trying to isolate certain muscle groups.
 For example, I was training a guy and I started him on Face Pulls as a rear delt isolation exercise, in hopes to build it to the degree that I could soon put him on bent-over lat raises.
 This guy had no mind muscle connection.
 Early on, when we attempted the bent-over lat raises, he was wobbly and just all over the place.

 What’s on Your Mind?